Financial Ombudsman Service: Budget and staffing levels

-The entire ombudsman staff in 2007 (including substantial number of ancillary staff) was 960.
+The entire ombudsman staff in 2007 (including a substantial number of ancillary staff) was 960.
 They managed to handle 627,814 initial enquiries and close 111,673 cases which had been sent to for adjudication.
 The BBC reported in September 2007 that the ombudsman planned to reduce staff numbers to 600, reflecting the decline in mortgage endowment complaints.
 By December 2009 ombudsman staff had increased to over 1,000 – reflecting a substantially increased workload of 200,000 cases.
 Currently there are 4,500 people working at the ombudsman – reflecting a substantially increased workload of over half a million cases last year (2014/2015).

 Staffing levels at the Financial Ombudsman Service fluctuate – as does the budget year-on-year – to match the volume of disputes it is dealing with.
 The number of staff required – and forecasts for complaints volumes and workload – are consulted on publicly each year in the ombudsman's corporate plan and budget.